Machine guarding: Fixed perimeter guarding

 Perimeter or barrier guarding refers to a barrier placed around a work area where an automated piece of equipment-like a robotic arm-performs a function.
 This type of guarding is generally a wire partition system, but also can take the form of pressure sensitive mats or light curtains.
-Wire partitions systems used as machine guards must be fixed in place either on the machine or around its perimeter.
+Wire partition systems used as machine guards must be fixed in place either on the machine or around its perimeter.
 These guarding systems may be configured with various sizes of wire mesh, solid sheet metal, or clear polycarbonate panels.
 Use of these materials depends on the hazard being guarded and the distance between the hazard and the guard.
 Mesh opening size of the guard depends on the proximity of the guard to the hazard.
 If the guard is installed close to moving parts, the mesh openings must be smaller than if the guard is installed a greater distance away from the moving parts.
 Mesh opening sizes for specific distances from the hazard are defined in ANSI/RIA R15.06-2012.
 Solid barriers such as sheet metal or clear view polycarbonate can be used to shield the hazard as well as control sparks or liquids.
 Size of the barrier (height and width) must conform to ANSI/RIA R15.06-2012.
 Wire partition guards provide a means of access to the guarded equipment with doors, lift out sections, or other controlled openings.